wangeditor-team/wangeditor-usage-doc-en/docs/pages/07-upload images/09-callback.md

-# The callback
+# The Callback

-You can use the callback function to handle the different stages of uploading pictures.
+You can use the callback function to handle the different stages of uploading images.
 The code example is as follows.

 ```javascript
 editor.config.uploadImgHooks = {